badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 The source image is copied row by row to the destination image.
 This is very similar to drawing a rectangle, except that we look up the color for each pixel in each row of the destination rectangle in the source image!

 As usual, we also need to think about clipping.
-The arguments to our blitting function will be the destination image, the source image, and the `(x, y)` coordinates in the destination image to which the source image should be blitted to.
+The arguments to our blitting function will be the destination image, the source image, and the `(x, y)` coordinates in the destination image to which the source image should be blitted.

 The `(x, y)` coordinates and the source image `width` and `height` define a rectangle in the destination image.
 We can clip this rectangle just like we clipped single-color rectangles before.